sbutler-gh/newsite/README.md

 4. Push it to GitHub/GitLab and host it with Netlify

-> Follow the Indiewebify steps (https://indiewebify.me/) to get everything setup
+> 2. Follow the Indiewebify steps (https://indiewebify.me/) to get everything setup

-Hcard and Hentry components have been configured in src/lib.
+h-card and h-entry components have been configured in src/lib.
 You should adjust these for yourself.

 Then, you can insert them in any page like this: